lftraining/LFELL1011-resources/chapter-4-examples/code-first-using-springdoc-openapi/README.md

 # Code-first using springdoc-openapi

-This is an example of using annotations in code - also known as "code-first design" - to generate an OpenAPI description.
+This is an example of using annotations in Java code - also known as "code-first design" - to generate an OpenAPI description.

 ## Pre-requisites